engelthehyp/js-functional-extensions/documentation/extensions/Array.prototype.md

 ### `takeWhile`

-Returns a list of elements from the first list in that order as long as the predicate returns true.
+Returns a list of elements from the first list in that order as long as the predicate returns `true`.
-In other words, when the original list (`originalList`) has indices `0..n`, takeWhile returns a new list with indices `0..m`, where `originalList[m + 1]` is the first element where the predicate returned `false`.
+In other words, when the original list (`originalList`) has indices `0..n`, `takeWhile` returns a new list with indices `0..m`, where `originalList[m + 1]` is the first element where the predicate returned `false`.
-If the predicate is true for all values of the list, then the same list is returned.
+If the predicate is `true` for all values of the list, then the same list is returned.

 **Signature:** `(this: List<T>, f: T -> bool) -> List<T>`